Nemin32/Nemin32.github.io/soulstorm/_posts/2024-09-01-storyrundown.md

 While I'm not a huge fan of the way Toby and Alf act in the scene—in terms of movement and speech, I think they're overly-exaggerated, which turns an otherwise serious situation unintentionally comedic—starting the story before the final climax is a nice callback to Abe's Oddysee.
 It sets up the whole "depending on how well you do, the story will split"-angle and it gives a point in time to the player to look forward to.

-I do wish they emphasized the possibility of actually crashing into the Brewery, because until now this was never an issue.
+I do wish they emphasized the possibility of actually crashing into the Brewery, because until now this was never an issue in the story.
 The major danger in the scene is the flying Sligs, whose effectiveness is kind of up in the air.
 They're completely unable to harm Alf or Toby, despite shooting straight at them, yet their bullets can also somehow penetrate across the train's hull.

+What I imagine was the original intent is that since the security forces at the Brewery were meant to be Wolvarks, who are a lot more competent than Sligs, they would've put two and two together and ignored the Brewmaster's fit and just closed the gate when they realized Abe is most likely real and the runaway train heading towards them is most likely his doing.

 ## "12 Hours Earlier"

 **Type:** Missed opportunity

+{% include caption.html url="/imgs/storyrundown/twelvehours.png" description="You'd never guess how many hours passed between the two events." %}

 What I *think* the idea was with was to bridge over questions like "Why did nobody send investigators when the Mines / FeeCo stopped?", but with the Brew becoming deadly after 48 hours, I think it would've made a nice raising of stakes, if Abe's journey took (almost) two days.

 That way there could've been a good emotional opportunity where the trio had to argue about whether to keep the Brew to treat those most affected by it or use it to speed up the train and get faster to their destination.
+This kind of already happens, but by the time it becomes relevant we're already at the tail end of the story and it's hardly shown or implied that any Mudokons with Abe are suffering.

 In Exoddus, Abe's path took at least a few days: One day to get across the desert, about one day to get across Necrum and the Vaults, he gets into FeeCo during the late afternoon, the Barracks seem to be around noon as well, BoneWerkz is underground, so who knows, and by the end the day seems to be setting again when Abe reaches the Brewery.